The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Mathematical basics of sparse grids

-Such sequence is usually chosen according to the probability distribution of the random variables $\rho_n$ for efficiency reasons.
-Furthermore, sequences of nested knots, {i.e.\ $\mathcal{T}_{n,i_n} \subset \mathcal{T}_{n,j_n}$ with $j_n\geq i_n$}, are beneficial.
-These aspects will be further discussed in Sect.~\ref{sect:knots}.
+The knots of $\mathcal{T}_{n,i_n}$ are usually chosen according to the probability distribution of the random variables $\rho_n$, \Ladd{to guarantee a good convergence rate of the resulting sparse grid approximation, see for example \cite{nobile.tempone.eal:sparse,nobile.tempone.eal:aniso,ernst.eal:collocation-logn}.} For efficiency reasons, it is beneficial if the sequences of knots are nested, i.e., if $\mathcal{T}_{n,i_n} \subset \mathcal{T}_{n,j_n}$ with $j_n\geq i_n$.
+However, the \SGK does not require \Ladd{these sequences to be nested,} contrary to other software \Ladd{(see Section \ref{section:comparison} for details).}